 The very next morning I went to throw something in the trashcan and noticed mouse droppings in the cabinet underneath the kitchen sink.
 If that wasn’t enough, Katie ended up finding mouse droppings in the other lower kitchen cabinets, which held some of our dishes.
 GROSS!

 As if that wasn’t enough, there were mouse droppings throughout the bathroom as well.
 We had extra toilet paper stashed in the lower bathroom drawer but the tp was shredded and there was crap all over it.
 At least they used the toilet paper, haha.

-At that moment we decided we needed to have a back up plan in case none of these mice deterrent options worked, so I headed to the store and picked up a few traditional mouse traps.
+At that moment we decided we needed to have a backup plan in case none of these mice deterrent options worked, so I headed to the store and picked up a few traditional mouse traps.

 Getting the traditional mouse traps wasn’t something we wanted to do.
 Our main objective was to keep them out in the first place so we wouldn’t have to catch them.
-But with the amount of droppings we found we knew we had to do something before the damage created ended up being expensive.
+But with the number of droppings we found we knew we had to do something before the damage created ended up being expensive.

 Mouse Trap Alternatives